PTO funds help support a variety of Enhanced Education programs.

 An international educational program that provides creative problem-solving opportunities for students from kindergarten through college.
 Team members apply their creativity to solve problems that range from building mechanical devices to presenting their own interpretation of literary classics.
 They then bring their solutions to competition on the local, state, and World level.
 Thousands of teams from throughout the United States and from about 25 other countries participate in the program.

-Contact: Elizabeth Linder and Katy Fererro are the leads
+Contact: Elizabeth Linder firstname.lastname@example.org and Katy Fererro email@example.com

 A written spelling test given in grades K-3 by their classroom teachers where the students are required to test a greater number of words than normal.
 The purpose of the spelling challenge is to recognize the importance of good spelling at a young age.
 The Spelling Challenge is usually held at the end of January.